codmpm/node-red-contrib-loxone/README.md

 by Ladislav Dokulil based on Loxone's documenation for the [Websocket API](https://www.loxone.com/dede/wp-content/uploads/sites/2/2016/08/loxone-communicating-with-the-miniserver.pdf).

 It enables you to connect the Loxone Miniserver directly to node-red and work with the data on occuring events.
-For example you could hook-up an mqtt-node to push Loxone's data to an mqtt-broker.
-Also you could, for example, switch something in the miniserver cause somebody tweeted...
+As this uses the official Websocket, you will only see controls that are visualized in Loxone-Config.

 The connection to the miniserver is encrypted (hashed) via node-lox-ws-api, AES-256-CBC for command encryption is possible.
 It is kept alive via `node-lox-ws-api`.

-**This is the first release to npm.
-Consider it as a testing/beta release!**
+**This is an early release, consider it as a testing/beta!**

 > Help, pull requests and feedback in general are very welcome!

-I've only tested it with a Temperature Sensor and a switch module so far as I don't have an own Loxone installation.
-Gladly a friend of mine lent me his spare miniserver.
+As I don't have an own Loxone installation, I can't do a "real world" test.
+Gladly a friend of mine lent me his spare miniserver for initial testing.

+Tested with loxone-config V8.1.11.11, node-red 0.16.2, nodeJS 6.10.0 LTS

+### Examples

 ![image of node-red editor](node-red-contrib-loxone-editor.png)
 ![image node-red dashboard](node-red-contrib-loxone-dashboard.png)